-Students must withdrawal from classes on or prior to the first day of class in order to receive a refund.
-Exceptions to these guidelines can be made only after communicating with the instructor in a timely fashion and with the permission of our program director.
+Students must withdraw from classes on or prior to the first day of class in order to receive a refund.
+Exceptions to these guidelines can be made only after communicating with the Director of Distance Education and Course Instructor in a timely fashion and with the permission of the Director of Distance Education.
 Please contact us with questions.

 CLP Pass/Fail Guidelines

-To pass a CRE/CLP course, students must participate on time in at least 75% of the course, AND do passable work on the course assignments.
+To pass a CLP course, students must participate on time in at least 75% of the course, and do passable work on the course assignments.

-CLP/CRE classes are limited to 20 students per course.
+CLP classes are limited to 20 students per course.
+Introduction to Preaching is limited to 12 students.
 If a class has reached its 20 student capacity, a waiting list will be kept.
 Students will be contacted if an opening occurs prior to the course date.
 If the number of students on the waiting list exceeds 6 students, a second section of the course will be created.

 Non Attendance at Class

-CLP/CRE courses are graded according to pass/fail guidelines.
-CLP/CRE Courses that are taken for college credit are graded by letter grade only.
+CLP courses are graded according to pass/fail guidelines.
+CLP courses that are taken for college credit are graded by letter grade only.